TxnLab/use-wallet-js/packages/use-wallet-js/README.md

 At a high level, `use-wallet-js` retains a familiar structure and API for users of v2.x, principally through the `WalletManager` class.
 This class echoes the `useWallet` hook API from the previous version, aiming to make transitions between versions as seamless as possible.

 While the library in its current form exports only classes, future updates will include framework-specific wrappers for **React**, **Vue**, **Svelte**, and **Solid**.
 These wrappers will be built on top of the core library, and will be published as separate packages _[TBD]_.

-The React wrapper in particular will be as close as possible to a drop-in replacement for the v2.x `useWallet` hook, with a similar API.

 ## Development Strategy